sinclairtarget/git-who/README.md

 The number of **commits** shown for each author is the number of unique commits found while walking the commit log.
 When supplying a path argument to `git who`, the commits walked include only commits modifying the given path(s).
-Here, the rules described under the HISTORY SIMPLIFICATION section of Git log apply—branches in the commit history that do not modify the given path(s) are pruned away.
+Here, the rules described under the HISTORY SIMPLIFICATION section of the Git log man page apply—branches in the commit history that do not modify the given path(s) are pruned away.

 The number of **files** shown for each author is the number of unique files modified in commits by that author.
 If a file is renamed, it will count twice.